hailelagi/hailelagi.com/content/hacks/tsunami.md

 There's a hint of that infamous word here -- a tradeoff, in a concurrent universe performance or correctness pick one?
 Sadly reality is more complex and there are different shades on this spectrum that trade one thing by changing the definition of another [the devil is in the details](https://en.wikipedia.org/wiki/Consistency_model).

 What to do?
 Inline with the _more is better_ philosophy of scaling are (read/write) locking groups, have you tried adding more _specialised_ locks?
 We can seperate our read access from our writes and scale those patterns somewhat independently -- this is the working principle of _snapshot insolation_.
 The concurrency control works by keeping multiple versions on each write and match transactions to specific version of the database at a checkpoint.
-In a database like postgres you might be familiar with  row or table level locks such as FOR UPDATE or ACCESS EXCLUSIVE, in mnesia you have similar [locking semantics](https://www.erlang.org/doc/man/mnesia#lock-2).
+In a database like postgres you might be familiar with  row or table level locks such as `FOR UPDATE` or `ACCESS EXCLUSIVE`, in mnesia you have similar [locking semantics](https://www.erlang.org/doc/man/mnesia#lock-2).

-What does this mean for ets? unlike Mnesia ets has no need for MVCC because it does not model the idea of a "transaction", nor does it have [quorum](https://www.erlang.org/doc/man/mnesia_registry) or [consistency](https://www.erlang.org/doc/man/mnesia#sync_transaction-1) problems, nonetheless the ideas of having reader and writer groups prove useful.
+What does this mean for ets? unlike Mnesia ets has no need for MVCC because it does not model the idea of a "transaction", nor does it have [quorum](https://www.erlang.org/doc/man/mnesia_registry) problems simplifying the implementation and api, nonetheless the ideas of having specialised reader and writer modes provides flexibility to the consumer to make informed choices on what concurrent data patterns make sense in the domain problem being solved.

 ## Consistency